 Post-Traumatic Stress Disorder affects millions of people around the world in countless different ways, but fortunately, there are a number of home remedies for PTSD, which include the use of holy basil, chamomile, green tea, stinging nettle, valerian, aromatherapy, kava root, skullcap, and dong quai, as well as behavioral remedies, such as social engagement, avoiding reminders of the event, and reducing emotional arousal.

-Kava Root: If you’re looking for strong relaxant agents, which are important for people suffering from panic attacks or nervous episodes as a result of PTSD, kava root can be ideal.
-It is a powerful, natural muscle relaxant that comes in many forms, including teas, tinctures, and capsules, and has no known side effects.
-Use of kava is banned/restricted in many countries, so consult your health specialist before use.
+If you’re looking for strong relaxant agents, which are important for people suffering from panic attacks or nervous episodes as a result of PTSD, kava root can be ideal.
+It is a powerful, natural muscle relaxant that comes in many forms, including teas, tinctures, and capsules.
+Use of kava is banned/restricted in many countries, and it may have side effects so consult your health specialist before use.

 A Final Word of Warning: Post-traumatic stress disorder can vary widely in terms of severity and mental side effects.
 If you are suffering from extreme depression, or dangerous thoughts towards yourself or others, consult a counselor or a medical professional immediately, who will be able to guide you towards a healthy solution or outlet for your condition.